 Recurrent TB

-In both the univariable and multivariable analysis there was evidence that BCG vaccination was associated with reduced recurrent TB, although the strength of the evidence was weakened after adjusting for confounders (table 2).
-In the adjusted analysis, the odds of recurrent TB were 10% (95% CI 0% to 19%) lower for BCG vaccinated cases compared to unvaccinated cases.
+In both the univariable and multivariable analysis there was some evidence that BCG vaccination was associated with reduced recurrent TB, although the strength of the evidence was weakened after adjusting for confounders (table 2).
+In the adjusted analysis, the odds of recurrent TB were lower for BCG vaccinated cases compared to unvaccinated cases, with an aOR of 0.90 (95% CI 0.81 to 1.00, P: 0.056).
 The strength of the evidence for this association was comparable in the analysis using multiply imputed data (see online supplementary table S5).
 There was little evidence in the adjusted analysis of any association between recurrent TB and years since vaccination (table 3) or age at vaccination (supplementary table S4).

 Other Outcomes